MicrosoftDocs/power-platform/power-platform/well-architected/experience-optimization/interaction-design.md

 ### Pareto principle

-The Pareto principle (also known as the 80/20 rule, the law of the vital few and the principle of factor sparsity) states that for many outcomes, roughly 80% of consequences come from 20% of causes.
+The Pareto principle (also known as the 80/20 rule, the law of the vital few, and the principle of factor sparsity) states that for many outcomes, roughly 80% of consequences come from 20% of causes.

 Identify the most critical aspects of the UI that significantly impact user satisfaction and usability.
 For example, common user tasks, frequently accessed features, or critical content areas.
 By prioritizing these key elements, project teams can allocate resources more effectively and ensure that the most vital areas of the UI receive the most attention.